nicrodriguezval/snake-game/README.md

     cd game-core
     wasm-pack build --target web # or --target bundler if using a bundler like webpack cd ..
     ```

     _Note: If you're using a bundler like Webpack in your TypeScript project, `--target bundler` might be more appropriate, allowing your bundler to handle the WASM module import._

-3.  **Install TypeScript Frontend Dependencies**: Navigate into the `ts-web-frontend` directory and install its dependencies.
+3.  **Install TypeScript Frontend Dependencies**: Navigate into the `web` directory and install its dependencies.

     ```
-    cd ts-web-frontend
+    cd web
-    npm install # or yarn install
+    npm install # or yarn install # or pnpm install cd ..
-    cd ..

     ```

 4.  **Run the TypeScript Frontend**: After installing dependencies, you can start the development server for the frontend.

     ```
-    cd ts-web-frontend
+    cd web
     npm start # or yarn start (or whatever script starts your dev server, e.g., 'npm run dev')
     ```

     This will typically open the game in your web browser at a local address (e.g., `http://localhost:8080`).